anatolyk82/SmartInformer/README.md

 ## Time

- Time in RTC can corrected via an mqtt message received on the topic `informer/set/time`.
+ Time in RTC can corrected via an mqtt message received to the topic `informer/set/time`.
 The payload is a json document:
  ```json
  {
    "year": 2019,